Karen Clark Sheard

-Singers Beyoncé and Mariah Carey count Karen Clark-Sheard as one of their vocal influences.
+Singers Beyoncé, Mariah Carey, and Faith Evans have named Clark Sheard and her sister Twinkie Clark as musical influences.

 Biography

 Early life and education

-Clark–Sheard was born Karen Valencia Clark on November 15, 1960, in Detroit, Michigan, the youngest child of Reverend Elbert Clark and Dr. Mattie Moss Clark, a gospel choral director.
-The youngest of six children, Clark–Sheard's siblings are Leo, Jacky, Denise, Elbernita "Twinkie" and Dorinda.
-Clark–Sheard began singing gospel with her sisters at age 5 in what became known as the Clark Sisters.
+Clark-Sheard was born Karen Valencia Clark on November 15, 1960, in Detroit, Michigan, the youngest child of Reverend Elbert Clark and Dr. Mattie Moss Clark, a gospel choral director.
+The youngest of six children, Clark-Sheard's siblings are Leo, Jacky, Denise, Elbernita "Twinkie" and Dorinda.
+Clark-Sheard began singing gospel with her sisters at age 5 in what became known as the Clark Sisters.
 For high school, Clark-Sheard attended Mumford High School in Detroit, Michigan, graduating in 1978.